 Amend the 2nd paragraph as follows:

 In addition to the silicon cell technologies, there are two optional module configurations based on the numbers of series connected cells.
 The standard module normally has 36 cells in series to give an open circuit voltage of around 20 volts.
-For 12 volt battery charging applications, a voltage (charge) regulator is considered essential.
+For all battery charging applications, a voltage (charge) regulator is considered essential.

 Remove paragraphs 3 and 4 if none of the committee members use self regulating solar panel systems.